xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 </div>

-This visualization, showing the distribution of the over $9B in ICE spending since 2014 recontextualizes how those 16 districts chew up the budget.
-In 17th place, marked in orange above, is Washington, DC., which while another ICE fat cat, also marks the turn towards quickly shrinking turns at the authoritarian trough.
+This visualization, showing the distribution of the over $9B in ICE spending since 2014, recontextualizes how those 16 districts chew up the budget.
+In 17th place, marked in orange above, is Washington, DC., which while another ICE fat cat, also marks the bend towards quickly shrinking turns at the authoritarian trough.
 And this visualization skips the quarter of all Congressional districts that haven’t seen a dime from ICE.
 Perhaps they need to get in the consulting, computing, constructing, and coercing businesses.